-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will read about the scientific research being done to learn more about this type of cancer and how to treat it.
+Use the menu to see other pages.

-Recent studies show that not all tumors have the same targets.
+Not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 As a result, doctors can better match each patient with the most effective treatment whenever possible.
-In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
-Learn more about targeted treatments.
+In addition, research studies continue to find out more about specific molecular targets and new treatments directed at them.
+Learn more about the basics of targeted treatments.

-Radiation therapy.
+- Radiation therapy.
 Researchers are working to find the best way to use radiation therapy for penile cancer.
 This could include a combination of therapies, including radiation therapy and chemotherapy, in an effort to avoid surgery to remove the penis.
 Improved techniques use CT scans to plan treatment, which may help find the dose that best treats the cancer while causing fewer side effects.

-Radiosensitizers.
+- Radiosensitizers.
 In addition, researchers are looking at the use of radiosensitizers in the treatment of penile cancer.
 Radiosensitizers are drugs that make tumor cells more sensitive to radiation therapy, which makes radiation therapy more effective.

-Combination therapy.
+- Combination therapy.
 Researchers are studying whether the combination of chemotherapy and radiation therapy better reduces the risk of recurrence and/or increases survival than standard treatments.

-Looking for More about the Latest Research?
+Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding penile cancer, explore this related item that takes you outside of this guide:

-- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
+To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.